jemmy512/book-notes/linux/linux-mem.md

             return COMPACT_CONTINUE;

         /* Always finish scanning a pageblock to reduce the possibility of
          * fallbacks in the future.
 This is particularly important when
          * migration source is unmovable/reclaimable but it's not worth
          * special casing. */
         if (!pageblock_aligned(cc->migrate_pfn))
             return COMPACT_CONTINUE;

-        /* Direct compactor: Is a suitable page free? */ ret = COMPACT_NO_SUITABLE_PAGE;
+        /* 3.
+Direct compactor */
+        ret = COMPACT_NO_SUITABLE_PAGE;
         for (order = cc->order; order < NR_PAGE_ORDERS; order++) {
             struct free_area *area = &cc->zone->free_area[order];
             bool can_steal;

-            /* Job done if page is free of the right migratetype */ if (!free_area_empty(area, migratetype))
+            /* 3.1 Job done if page is free of the right migratetype */ if (!free_area_empty(area, migratetype))
                 return COMPACT_SUCCESS;

-            /* MIGRATE_MOVABLE can fallback on MIGRATE_CMA */
+            /* 3.2 MIGRATE_MOVABLE can fallback on MIGRATE_CMA */
             if (migratetype == MIGRATE_MOVABLE && !free_area_empty(area, MIGRATE_CMA)) {
                 return COMPACT_SUCCESS;
             }

-            /* Job done if allocation would steal freepages from
+            /* 3.3 Job done if allocation would steal freepages from
              * other migratetype buddy lists. */
             if (find_suitable_fallback(area, order, migratetype, true, &can_steal) != -1) {
                 return COMPACT_SUCCESS;